 A California Historical Landmark, the coastal city of Fort Bragg, California is the perfect haven for beach enthusiasts.
 Tourists can pay a visit to the famous Glass Beach on the edge of town, featuring smooth pieces of glass and trash worn down by decades of pounding surf, or to the Mendocino Coast Botanical Gardens along the coastal bluffs.
 Aside from these adventures, there is much more fun to be had at the various state parks and lighthouses along the coast and further inland.

-Pro tip: To capture the essence of the Fort Bragg charm, don’t miss a chance to stay at The Country Inn Bed and Breakfast, located right in the downtown, with each room a boasting a different, magical experience.
+Pro tip: To capture the essence of the Fort Bragg charm, don't miss a chance to stay at The Country Inn Bed and Breakfast, located right in the downtown area.

 Where to fly: Miami International Airport

 Instead of wading through throngs of tourists in the Siesta Keys, set your sights on a trip to Islamorada, Florida, stretched across the five less-densely populated islands in the Keys: Tea Table Key, Lower Matecumbe Key, Upper Matecumbe Key, Windley Key, and Plantation Key.
 Partake in a slice of pizza from Boardwalk Pizza while you stroll through the shallow waters of Anne's Beach, or take in the stunning coastal views at Bahia Honda State Park.